tuchandra/sitev2/content/posts/DRAFT_normalcy_during_coronavirus.md

 <!--more-->

+This marks one week of fully remote work.

 I recognize, first off, that I'm extremely lucky to be able to hole up and work from home during this epidemic.
 My sense of normalcy will be very different from that of a healthcare worker or grocery store employee.
 I am grateful for this.
 I *do* understand how privileged I am to even be able to write this, in the evening after being done with work.